faizilham/msc-thesis/main/ch2_preliminaries.typ

 Kotlin's type system has various features and properties #citep(<KotlinSpec2020>, 44).
 A main feature of the type system is null safety, which is achieved by splitting the types into two different lattice universes, nullable and non-nullable.
 The type system also has a unified top (`kotlin.Any`) and bottom (`kotlin.Nothing`) types in the lattices, and a proper upper and lower bound operation using the intersection and union types.
 Both intersection and union types are non-denotable, meaning they can not be used directly in the code by users and only exist when performing analyses and compiling the code.

-Another notable feature of the Kotlin type system is the flow-based type inference, meaning the type of an expression can be inferred based on where it appears in the control flow.
-For example, when a variable x of type `kotlin.Any` is checked as an integer using a construct such as `if (x is Int)`, the compiler can be sure that x can be statically cast as an integer in the true branch.
+Another notable feature of the Kotlin type system is the flow-based type inference, meaning the type of an expression is inferred based on where it appears in the control flow.
+For example, when a variable x of type `kotlin.Any` is checked as an integer using a construct such as `if (x is Int)`, the compiler guarantees that it is safe to statically cast the variable x as an integer in the true branch.
 Otherwise, the control flow would never reach that branch in the first place.
 This flow-based type inference is performed on control flow graphs.

 === Control flow graph in Kotlin